 - Croatia: Tipping is generally not common in Croatia.
 Servers are typically fairly paid, and tipping is really only at most a few extra Kuna for great service.

-- Cyprus: Tipping here isn’t expected and for good service one can leave a few Euro change on the table.
+- Cyprus: Tipping along the beaches of Cyprus isn’t expected, but for good service one can leave a few Euro change on the table.